networkoptix/nx_open/build.md

 The list of supported and tested platforms and architectures is given in the `readme.md` of the particular branch of the repository.
-Building on other OS versions/flavors, or using other versions of the build tools may work, but may require some adaptation, and the support team will not be able to provide asistance.
+Building on other OS versions/flavors, or using other versions of the build tools may work, but may require some adaptation, and the support team will not be able to provide assistance.

 Note that certain components in this repository can be built using more platforms and compilers, e.g. the Nx Kit library (`artifacts/nx_kit/`) - see its `readme.md`.